 Front-load washing machines are predominantly available in capacities ranging from 6 to 10 Kg.
 A top-loader is more versatile in this aspect available at a capacity ranging from 6 to 16 Kg or even more, making them an apt choice for hostels and places where a large group stay together.

 A front-load washing machine is more versatile in this aspect.
 It has a wide variety of wash programs, unlike top loaders.
-Also, most front loaders have an in-built heater.
+Almost all front loaders have an in-built heater.
 So, you can wash your clothes in hot water and disinfect them.
 In top loaders, this is however an exception.
 Most top-loaders don’t have an in-built heater.
 Just a few options from Whirlpool, Panasonic and IFB have in-built heaters and they are usually expensive compared to other top loaders.

 A top-loader usually has a spin speed of 650-800 RPM, while a front loader spins at 1000-1400 RPM.
 As a result, clothes washed in a front loader will be much drier.

 Front-loaders conserve water and require just about 7-10 litres of water to wash one Kg of clothes.
 But they require a minimum water pressure, depending on the model, without which it doesn’t start working.
 Some models like Haier and Whirlpool has Near Zero Technology.
-But most other brands require around 1 bar water pressure for proper functioning.
+But most other brands require around 1 bar of water pressure for proper functioning.

 A top-loader on the other hand is a water guzzler.
 It uses around 16-20 litres of water to wash one Kg of clothes.
 So, a 6 Kg washing machine uses close to 100 litres of water.
 If you live in a place where water is scarce, you would be better off using a front loader.